-In this article, I will share my journey from being a stay-at-home mom to a Data Wrangler to a high paying role “Machine Learning Engineer (NLP)” in 2 months!
+In this article, I will share my journey from being a stay-at-home mom to a Data Wrangler to “Machine Learning Engineer (NLP)” in 2 months!
 My goal is to inspire others in a similar situation to take up a similar path.
+The journey helped me to get high-paying job at one of the largest companies in the world.

 I was trying to re-enter the workforce after a break from maternal care.
 Soon realized there are many challenges for me.
 And had to deal with